-26.2 Filing.
+26.2 Filing for Reassignments and Transfers.

-26.2(a) A permanent employee having at least one year of continuous service in his/her present title, position and location may request reassignment or transfer pursuant to this section by filing a written request for reassignment or transfer on a form to be established by the Administrative Director.
+26.2(a) A permanent employee having at least one year of continuous service in his/her present title, position and location may request reassignment or transfer pursuant to this Section by filing a written request for reassignment or transfer on a form to be established by the Chief

+Administrative Judge or his/her designee.
 Such form shall require the employee to provide information deemed necessary by the UCS to consider the employee's request for reassignment or transfer.
 A request form which does not provide all information requested or is otherwise incomplete shall not be considered and shall be returned to the employee for completion.
-The request form shall be filed with the Personnel Examination Unit of the Office of Court Administration and with the Clerk of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge and the Clerk of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge and the Clerk of the Court of Claims, the District Administrative Judge and the Chief Clerk of the court of Claims, the District Administrative Judge and the Chief Clerk of the court of Claims, the District Administrative Judge and the Chief Clerk of the court where the employee is presently assigned.
+The request form shall be filed with the Appointments Unit of the Office of Court Administration and with the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; or District Administrative Judge and the Chief Clerk of the court to which the employee seeks to be reassigned or transferred and the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; or the District Administrative Judge and the Chief Clerk of the court where the employee is presently assigned.

-26.2(b) The Personnel Examination Unit shall establish separate rosters for each promotion unit by title, in order of the date of receipt of a request for reassignment or transfer.
+26.2(b) The Appointments Unit shall establish separate rosters for each promotion unit by title, in order of the date of receipt of a request for reassignment or transfer.
 A separate roster shall be maintained for requests for reassignments and another separate roster shall be maintained for requests for transfer.

-26.2(c) If an employee who previously filed a request for reassignment or transfer no longer seeks such reassignment or transfer, the employee must notify the Personnel Examination Unit, the Clerk of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge and the Chief Clerk of the court to which the employee seeks a position and the Clerk of the Court of Appeals, a Presiding Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge and the Chief Clerk of the court where the employee is presently assigned of the withdrawal of his or her request.
+26.2(c) If an employee who previously filed a request for reassignment or transfer no longer seeks such reassignment or transfer, the employee must notify the Appointments Unit and the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Presiding Judge of the Court of Claims; District Administrative Judge and the Chief Clerk of the court to which the employee seeks a position of the withdrawal of his or her request.